cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 ![png](/images/DS4A-finance/All_data_model_performance.png)

-The performance of SMOTE + ENN dataset generates an unbelivable 100% accuracy, which tells there's something wrong: Given we expand the fraud data points by almost 2000 times, our model ends up learning the generated pattern instead of our original 500 fraud transaction data.
+The performance of SMOTE + ENN dataset generates an unbelievable 100% accuracy, which tells there's something wrong: Given we expand the fraud data points by almost 2000 times, our model ends up learning the generated pattern instead of our original 500 fraud transaction data.
 ![png](/images/DS4A-finance/All_data_heatmap_contradiction.png)
 ...Clearly, it's a problem.